 Adhering to a fiduciary obligation means that your financial advisor acts in your best interest above all else.
 Some advisors adhere to a suitability standard, meaning they are only required to do what is “suitable” for their clients.

-At Prosperity, we have adhered to our fiduciary obligation from our inception and have an unwavering commitment to do what’s best for our clients.
+At Prosperity, we adhere to our fiduciary obligation and have an unwavering commitment to do what’s best for our clients.
 If you’re not sure what standard your advisor adheres to, it’s best to ask.
 Make sure you fully understand how your financial advisor is getting paid.
 Ensure that your portfolio’s investments are there because they are the best option for your unique financial situation, not because they make your advisor the most money.

 Are you ready for retirement?